NadaAlinour/employee-vacation-system/README.md

 - run "npm install"
 - run "npm run dev"
 ---

+To run the server:
+- navigate to VacationAPI
+- run "dotnet run" (this should also restore the dependencies in the referenced projects)
+---

 To prepare the database:
 - In the Microsoft SQL Server Management Studio, create a new database
 - In the VacationPersistence project, open the appsettings.json file and replace {databasename} with your new database name: